Co-Science/Cs-Web/Sem 4/COA/day3.md

 output unit
 -----------
 inface with output device

 converts info into binary

 control unit
 ------------
 accepts info(input)

-stroes the info(memo)
+stores the info(memo)

 process the info(alu)

 provides info(out)

-control units generates the timimg signals which determiines when a particular operation takes place
+control units generates the timimg signals which determines when a particular operation takes place